vadimbarashkov/vadimbarashkov/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on: URL Shortening Service
+- 🔭 I’m currently working on: Survey System
 - 🌱 I’m learning: microservice architecture
 - 👯 I’m looking to collaborate on: web application development
 - 💬 Ask me about: backend topics